tamago324/vim-better-sml/README.md

 ### Indentation

 - [x] `let` statements are indented under `fun` statements
+- [x] Using handing `of` inside a parenthesized case statement is properly re-indented.
+For example, this:

+      (case x
+      of|)

+  becomes

+      (case x
+         of|)

+  This should already be handled when the expression is not parenthesized; we fix it when it is.
 - [ ] Indent level is properly adjusted when using nested case statements.
   Consider the following snippet of SML: